-1. A thermal runaway condition in a single electrochemical ESS unit.
+1. A thermal runaway condition in a single etectrochemical ESS ((rack, module or)) unit.

-2. A mechanical failure of a nonelectrochemical ESS unit.
+2. A mechanical failure of a non-electrochemical ESS unit.

 3. Failure of any battery (energy) management system or fire protection system within the ESS equipment that is not covered by the product listing failure mode effects analysis (FMEA).